-- Credit enhancement: Understanding the tax exemptions behind power purchase agreements that can drive gas development
+- Credit enhancement: Understanding the tax exemptions behind PPAs that can drive gas development

-- What are the risk management considerations that investors and financers have to make when acquiring or developing energy and infrastructure assets?
+- What risk elements do investors and financers have to consider when acquiring or developing energy and infrastructure assets?

 - Highlighting the differing considerations needed between small and large-scale projects (early stage risk, long dated PPA – good structuring – indexing in hard credit)

 - Extolling the virtues of counterparty credit and fair pricing to ensure projects are investable for pension and infrastructure funds

-- Understanding hedging strategies to mitigate the currency risk and foster gas to power investment
+- Understanding hedging strategies to mitigate currency risk and foster GTP investment

 - Regional vs. international lending for gas to power projects - overcoming challenges of debt markets for energy– supply side and demand side challenges (cost of debt, credible off takers and regulatory markets)